Reading at Edith Cavell

 Children progress through the book bands in our reading schemes and home reading can be accessed through Active Learn’s Bug Club: ActiveLearn: Login In the early stages teachers will select books that are well matched to the phonemes that have been taught in class.

 Once children become more fluent readers we encourage them to expand their repertoire of books; teachers will recommend pupils to try specific genres or authors never giving up on those reluctant readers!
-As Miss Chandler has told any pupil that says they don’t like reading - “There is a book for everyone out there,” and she’ll make it her mission to help them find theirs!!
+We often tell any pupil that says they don’t like reading - “There is a book for everyone out there,” and we’ll make it our mission to help them find theirs!

-If any parent is struggling with a reluctant reader at home, please speak to your child’s teacher, Miss Chandler (our reading lead) or any member of the leadership team.
+If any parent is struggling with a reluctant reader at home, please speak to your child’s teacher, or our reading lead or any member of the leadership team.
 We are here to help!